ASendellPrice/Myzomela_pipeline/README.md

 The reference genome we want to use is stored in directory "Ref_Genome" and has been indexed with both samtools and bowtie2 (this was done in step 2).

 ### ASSUMPTION 4:
 Line four of RawReads2SampleBams.sh is updated so that job array range ("--array=1-150:1") matches the number of samples in "samples.txt".
 This needs to be updated to "--array=1-65:1" (as there are 65 samples in "samples.txt" that we want to process).
+This can be updated using nano.
+Can you remember how to do this?

 ```
 #This is what the first nine lines of the script look like: